 I would also suggest looking at average cost of telephone, cable, utilities, etc. for this area.
 This will allow you to get a good idea about what your expenses will look like once you move.
 I would even go so far as to see what are the gas prices and how the grocery store prices compare.
 It may sound crazy, but these are all things that are going to impact your budget once you move.

 By creating a budget that is as realistic as possible, it will allow you to see if you can realistically afford to move to that specific area.
 When I was graduating, I thought I was going to stay in Syracuse to teach.
 What I realized when I made my “budget” was that I couldn’t afford everything on my potential salary and cost of rent.
+If you need help creating your budget, I have a template you can use for this!

 2. Determine your moving costs.